Santiago De Queretaro Queretaro, Mexico Travel Guide

 Always check ahead if you plan to travel or visit during a holiday period, as closures can impact your plans.
 Querétaro does not experience widespread seasonal closures, but some smaller businesses might close for a few days around major holidays.

-Observe local customs to enhance your dealings and show respect.
+Observe the customs of the area to enhance your dealings and show consideration.

 A polite "Hola" or "Buenos días/tardes/noches" is customary when entering a shop or interacting with people.